thecodersguilduk/tcg_site/site/blog/post-for-employers.md

 Across all sectors, as the demand for digital services and solutions continues to increase, [technical employees are becoming far more valuable to our organisations](https://thecodersguild.org.uk/blog/hiring-developer-apprentice-sme-thrive-2021/).
 But it’s crucial that these people are getting the right training so they're able to deliver what’s required.

-That’s why the government is investing £2.5 billion for the National Skills Fund, because now more than ever digital skills training is crucial in driving workforce growth and diversity, and unlocking the full potential of the UK tech industry for the future.
+That’s why the government is investing £2.5 billion for the National Skills Fund, because now more than ever digital skills training is crucial in driving workforce growth and diversity, and unlocking the full potential of the UK tech industry over the coming years.

 That funding is being used to create [a range of free digital skills boot camps, to train people in need of new career opportunities and to help get businesses on the road to recovery from COVID-19](https://www.skillsbootcamps.com/).